jericson/jericson.github.io/_posts/2020-04-03-pronoun_retro.md

 The
 Register](https://www.theregister.co.uk/2019/10/01/stack_exchange_controversy/).
 Moderators
 began resigning in protest and the CMs had no answers.
-We didn't know what was going on or how leadership indented to answer.
+We didn't know what was going on or how leadership intended to answer.

 ---
 <br/>